PurdueRCAC/hands-on-with-anvil/challenges/Python_Conda_Basics/README.md

 ## Inspecting and setting up the environment

-First, we will unload all the current modules that you may have previously loaded on Frontier:
+First, we will unload all the current modules that you may have previously loaded on Anvil:

 ```bash
 $ module reset